 The section has a strong focus on in vivo pharmacology and the role of the immune system in metabolic-inflammatory diseases.

-The LIFEPHARM Centre is based at the section which also hosts;
+The section also hosts;

 Our research group focuses on novel regulatory mechanisms that control the immune system and on development of future immune diagnostic tools based on nanotechnology.